XRPLF/xrpl-dev-portal/content/rippleapi_quickstart.md

 This code creates and submits an order transaction, although the same principles apply to other types of transactions as well.
 After submitting the transaction, the code uses a new Promise, which queries the ledger again after using setTimeout to wait a fixed amount of time, to see if the transaction has been verified.
 If it hasn't been verified, the process repeats until either the transaction is found in a validated ledger or the returned ledger is higher than the LastLedgerSequence parameter.

-Unfortunately, there are occasional tricky race conditions where very similar code might miss a confirmed transaction.
-This has to do with the fact that `rippled` returns a "not found" error if you look for a transaction that isn't in a ledger it has on hand.
-It's extremely unlikely to happen in the code as written, but it's possible that similar code with a larger interval between checks, or delayed due a power outage, may indicate that the transaction was not validated even when it was.
-This only occurs if the `rippled` server has an incomplete ledger history, either because it deletes or has not yet written the ledger where the submitted transaction was validated.
-The best solution is to check what ledger versions are available before taking any action to re-submit a transaction.
+In rare cases (particularly with a large delay or a loss of power), the `rippled` server may be missing a ledger version between when you submitted the transaction and when you determined that the network has passed the `maxLedgerVersion`.
+In this case, you cannot be definitively sure whether the transaction has failed, or has been included in one of the missing ledger versions.
+RippleAPI returns `MissingLedgerHistoryError` in this case.

+If you are the administrator of the `rippled` server, you can [manually request the missing ledger(s)](rippled-apis.html#ledger-request).
+Otherwise, you can try checking the ledger history using a different server.
+(Ripple runs a public full-history server at `s2.ripple.com` for this purpose.)

 See [Reliable Transaction Submission](reliable_tx.html) for a more thorough explanation.